-Services Third-Par rty Dependencies Mana gement (cont. from pag ie 45) Note that these agreements can be made in a variety of ways, as requirements for the agreements are very basic and may not prevent abuses that exploit the weaknesses of complex agreements. regulations such as GDPR and quality requirements such as Baldrige.
+Services Third-Pa arty Dependencies Mana gement (cont. from pag ne 46) Note that these agreements can be made in a variety of ways, as requirements for the agreements are very basic and may not prevent abuses that exploit the weaknesses of complex agreements.
+Provide the compliance with regulations such as GDPR and quality requirements such as Baldrige.
 Note that risk management for use of external services is shared with third parties according to business and legal agreements.
 Track and report IT-, OT- and IoT-incidents with tools.
 (At this level, they are typically managed separately).
 Push the quality requirements and compliance of regulations into the third-party organizations.
-Share the risk management relating to the use of third- party services with third parties according to business and legal agreements and regulatory needs.
+Share the risk management relating to the use of third-party services with third parties according to business and legal agreements and regulatory needs.
 Codify the approach so that requirements and complete system view are well understood.
 Treat IT, OT, and IoT holistically.
-Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment General documented agreements with third parties for required security requirements.
-General separation of security-related duties and responsibilities among parties.
-SLAs, KPIs are defined per established contracts.
-Security policies covering timeframes, commitment for updates, patches, and maintenance of devices that may be in the field for years, and the responsibility for the incidents in case of violation.
-Third-party assessment reports covering the SLAs, KPIs and associated QoS.
-Documented requirements for conducting the forensic activities in case of incident and the appropriate responsibility.
-The roadmap for periodic evaluation of risks posed by the untrusted maintenance, identification of new external agents that may affect security, and update of contractual obligations accordingly.
+Indicators of accomplishment General documented Indicators of accomplishment SLAs, KPIs are defined Indicators of accomplishment Third-party Indicators of accomplishment The roadmap for agreements with third parties for required security requirements.
+General separation of security-related duties and responsibilities among parties. per established contracts.
+Security policies covering timeframes, commitment for updates, patches, and maintenance of devices that may be in the field for years, and the responsibility for the incidents in case of violation. assessment reports covering the SLAs, KPIs and associated QoS.
+Documented requirements for conducting the forensic activities in case of incident and the appropriate responsibility. periodic evaluation of risks posed by the untrusted maintenance, identification of new external agents that may affect security, and update of contractual obligations accordingly.
 Clearly identified and documented connections with legislation and regulatory requirements.

-Table 7-6:

-Services Third-Party Dependencies Management
+Table 7-6: Services Third-Party Dependencies Management